Stolz/Assets/API.md

 Closure used by the pipeline to fetch assets.

 Useful when file_get_contents() function is not available in your PHP instalation.
-The closure receives as parameter the path/url of the asset it should return the content of the asset file as a string.
+The closure will receive as the only parameter a string with the path/URL of the asset and it should return the content of the asset file as a string.

 * Visibility: **protected**